The Journey of a Diamond: From Deep Earth to Your Fingers

 The Secret of Value: The 4C’s

-There are four key criteria for evaluating a diamond’s quality and value:Carat (Weight), Cut, Color, and Clarity.These 4C’s form the universal standard in the global jewelry market, ensuring that every diamond is measured and appreciated according to its true worth.
+Understanding how diamonds are valued is key for buyers.
+There are four primary criteria for evaluating a diamond’s quality: Carat (Weight), Cut, Color, and Clarity.
+These 4C’s form the universal standard in the global jewelry market.
+They ensure that every diamond is measured and appreciated according to its true worth.

 A Symbol Beyond Time